flowdock/api-docs/docs/Message-Types.md

 <div id="/discussion"></div>
 ## Event: discussion

-Discussion is a chat message or comment that is made in the third party service.
+Discussion is a chat message or comment that is made in an external service.
 It should be rendered similarly to Flowdock chat messages/comments.
 Examples of discussions include GitHub's pull request comments or replies to Zendesk tickets.

 ### Data

 The attributes specific to this message type are explained below.
-For full reference on general message attributes, see [Message type](message-types#/message).
+For full reference on general message attributes, see the [message event](message-types#/message).

 | Name          | Description  |
 | ------------- | ------------ |